-A positive impact project does not always have to be about improving the well-being of an entire community or saving vast tracts of biodiverse landscape.
+A Positive Impact project does not always have to be about improving the well-being of an entire community or saving vast tracts of biodiverse landscape.
 Like the analogy of the child throwing starfish back into the ocean after thousands were beached during a storm, making a difference to just one or two is better than making a difference to none.

 Paper waste